zmeyc/onlyforaee2/README.md

 clock   97.8871     6625        143               0                     0                     0
 lru     97.8871     6625        143               0                     0                     0
 opt     97.8871     6625        143               0                     0                     0

+b)

+Para 1:

+In general rand < fifo < clock <= lru < opt.

+Most of time lru performs better than clock.
+Since lru strictly evict the page that is not referenced the longest time, whle clock is just approximate the time.

+matmul: with smaller memory size random could perform much better than fifo, and even better than clock and lru.

+Opt always perform best.

+in general, algorithms perform better with larger memory size.

+c)

+Para 2:

+For lru, as the memory size increasing, the algorithm performs better.